Bo0gieMan-VP/PFD/README.md

 <div align="center">
   <img src="images/client-screen.jpg" alt="Screenshot of the program">

-In this project I worked with Spotify's API and Genius'.
-At the first run of the server it will first build it's <br />
+Socket based project, Server-side that can give information about Pink Floyd <br />
-database each folder is named after an album, and in the folder TXT files named after the album's song containing the song's lyrics<br />
+On the Client-side the client can use commands to get the information from the server<br />
 </div>

 <p align="right">(<a href="#top">back to top</a>)</p>